-I had been looking at the Logos Bible study software website and happened to stumble across the Endorsements page.
-I saw something there that made me laugh.
+I had been looking at the Logos Bible study software website when it happened.
+I stumbled across the Logos endorsements page and I saw something that made me laugh.

 So this is what I tweeted:

 I kinda love seeing @BethMooreLPM front and center on the endorsements page for Logos software!
 Right between Piper and MacArthur! 😆 pic.twitter.com/vJ3gHPEJck

 — Markus Watson (@MarkusWatson) May 7, 2020

 Next thing I knew, Beth Moore herself had commented on the tweet, saying:

 “Wait wait wait wait wait.
 Where’s my phone???
 I’m bouta take me a picture and make it my wallpaper.”